Curriculum

 What we do and why

-At Highfield we want our children to be knowledgeable of the world around them and to develop the skills and values to be successful and make positive contribution to society.
+At Highfield we want our children to be knowledgeable about the world around them and to develop the skills and values needed for them to be successful and make a positive contribution to society.

-Learning at Highfield is engaging, interactive and includes a range of experiences within the classroom and beyond.
 Children will be challenged and supported to achieve their potential.
 We systematically develop children’s knowledge and skills through a sequential curriculum that is relevant to our pupils.
-By linking knowledge and skills acquired to different areas of the curriculum children develop a deeper understanding and learning becomes embedded.
+By linking knowledge and skills acquired to different areas of the curriculum, children develop a deeper understanding and learning becomes embedded.

-Our planning incorporates higher-order questioning and challenge for all pupils.
+Our planning incorporates higher-order questioning, adaptation to meet the needs of all learners and challenge for all pupils.
 Our curriculum is designed to be meaningful and purposeful, including practical, hands-on activities.
-Staff take every opportunity to promote learning beyond the classroom – outdoors in our mini-farm and wildlife area and further afield on trips and excursions.
+Staff take every opportunity to promote learning beyond the classroom – outdoors in our extensive grounds and further afield on trips and excursions.

 Termly Topic for Years 1-6